cjlennon-dev/cjlennon/README.md

 ## nodejs

-The primary reason you would use nodejs can be summed up in three letters [npm](https://www.npmjs.com).
+The primary reason you would use nodejs can be summed up in three letters: [npm](https://www.npmjs.com).
 The wealth of functionality found in this vast collection is simply too powerful to ignore

 ## Pattern: responding to problems